yunanelfath/my-starterkit/README.md

 ## My starter React kit app
-after installing project you will get list of menu like below:
+Simple react redux starter kit to create new project with simple usefull package. after installing project you will get list of menu like below:

 ## Signin Page